QuarticCat/yacis/README.md

 \ f : (Int -> Int) -> f 1
 ```

-Lambda expressions are right-combined.
+Lambda expressions are right-associated.
 So these expressions are equal:

 ```
 \a:Int -> \b:Char -> \c:Bool -> 0